-- Chevy’s words flow.
 That’s almost enough said right there.
-From the moment you read the first word on the page, you’ll find that everything flows together.
+From the moment you read the first word on the page of Still Missing, you’ll find that everything flows together.
 There’s nothing in this book that ever made me feel like I wanted to hurl the book across the room or wonder how a character could be so stupid.
 Chevy has a talent at making her characters believable as well as their surroundings, fictitious or not.
 Chevy is also incredibly gifted at telling a story without giving us unnecessary information that does nothing for the plot.
 Everything is delivered in a nicely written package, from start to finish.
 I’m not even joking.
 It’s been a very long time since I’ve raved about someone’s ability to tell a story that’s so real, I often forget everything else around me.
 Chevy’s words are captivating, gripping, chilling…the list is endless.

-- The endings are realistic.
-Not just with this book, but all the other ones that she has written (which, I have read, of course).
+Not just with Still Missing, but all the other ones that she has written (which, I have read, of course).
 The characters start out one way, go through a series of situations that transforms them into someone completely different.
 We see it with every story, but Chevy has a unique way of letting us see that change.
 We don’t just see it, but we feel it.
 The fact that her characters are realistic enough to transform into what they are at the end makes reading the ending more satisfying.
 It’s not always a happy ending, but there’s always something that’s been accomplished or some sort of realization that the character comes to that helps propel them in the direction they need to go.

-My recommendation: stop reading my blog and go get the book.
+Stop reading my blog and go get Still Missing.
 I guarantee you won’t regret it!
 Just be prepared for some sleepless nights and to experience suspense like you’ve never experienced it before!
 If I could, I’d give this book a 100/10 because she’s that amazing.
 She’s Canadian to boot.
 Yay for us Canadian writers.